projectara/greybus-spec/source/special.rst

 ..

+After sending this request to notify the Interface that a Connection is closing, the AP may issue responses to requests it has already received on that Connection, but it shall not send additional requests on the Connection except for :ref:`Ping Operation
+<greybus-protocol-ping-operation>` requests.

+The AP may send a Control Disconnecting Operation with a cport_id field equal to zero when disconnecting a Control Connection, but should not do so if it has stored information indicating that other CPorts on that Interface are connected.

 Greybus Control Disconnecting Response
 """"""""""""""""""""""""""""""""""""""

 The Greybus Control Disconnecting response message contains no payload.

+The Interface may send responses on the Connection to Operations whose requests it received before the Control Disconnecting Operation Request.
+Additionally, after sending the Control Disconnecting Response, the Interface shall continue to send responses to :ref:`Ping
+<greybus-protocol-ping-operation>` requests.
+However, the Interface
+shall not send any data on the Connection other than responses to Ping requests after sending the Control Disconnecting Response.

+.. _control_disconnected:

 Greybus Control Disconnected Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^